Greek economy expands for second straight quarter

-ATHENS, Greece (AP) — Official figures show that the Greek economy’s recovery continued in the second quarter of the year, with a second straight period of growth.
+ATHENS, Greece (AP) — The Greek economy grew for the second straight quarter, provisional figures released Friday showed in a development that’s likely to raise hopes that the debt-laden economy is on more stable ground following years of crisis.

-Provisional data Friday from the Hellenic Statistical Authority also show that the Greek economy, battered by years of crisis, expanded by a quarterly rate of 0.5 percent in the April to June quarter.

-That means that on a year-on-year basis, the Greek economy was 0.8 percent bigger.
+Figures from the Hellenic Statistical Authority showed that the Greek economy, battered by years of crisis, expanded by a quarterly rate of 0.5 percent in the April to June quarter.
+As a result, the economy is 0.8 percent bigger than the same quarter last year.

 Most Read Stories